ktomanelli/Technicode.io/src/posts/2020-11-29-making-a-simple-slack-bot/index.md

 What we want to be able to do, is run the 'chat.postMessage' method which, from it's page in the [docs](https://api.slack.com/methods/chat.postMessage), requires 3 parameters: a token (which will be automatically attached to each method we run because we're making our calls with the Slack object rather than without), a Channel ID, and the text we want to send.

-We can get the Channel ID from the url of our slack channel, but in order to get more familiar with the API, lets try to get it programatically.
+We can get the Channel ID from the url of our slack channel, but in order to get more familiar with the API, lets try to get it programmatically.

 Quickly going the that methods doc I linked above, I see a method that may be of use to us: 'conversations.list()'.
 Let's give this one a try and see what our output is.